suvendu021/BackendProject/README.md

 - http methods, different status code
 - postman for testing

-# write controller for registering user
+# write controller

+- registering user

   - write algorithm how to resister user properly
   - test it by using postman

+- login user

+  - write authenticate logic like verify user, password
+  - generate accessToken, refreshToken
+  - save it in user cookie as well as in db

+- logout user

+  - create custom middleware for access user data with request and response object
+  - clear cookie
+  - clear refreshToken from db

+- refresh access token